grafana/clickhouse-datasource/docs/sources/_index.md

 Set up an ClickHouse user account with `readonly` permission and access to databases and tables you want to query.
 Grafana does not validate that queries are safe.
 Queries can contain any SQL statement.
 For example, statements like `ALTER TABLE system.users DELETE WHERE name='sadUser'` and `DROP TABLE sadTable;` would be executed.

 ## Configure the data source in Grafana

-_Describe each way the data source can be configured._

-_Write a paragraph under this header listing each way the data source can be configured.
-Make a subheading for each listed configuration type.
-Detail each configuration under a subheading using definition._

 Follow [these instructions](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) to add a new ClickHouse data source, and enter configuration options: